draman07/open_field_flow/README.md

 Just go there and click on launch.

 ### Method 2: download first

-Download the file `open_field_flow_v1.0.0.zip` found in the list above.
+Download the file `open_field_flow_v1.0.0.zip` found in the list above (the other files in the list only matter for programmers, so you may ignore them if you just want to run the software).
 It contains the binary distribution for executing the program.
 Unzip it somewhere and open a command-line in that folder.
 You may then run the program by issuing the following command:

   ```shell
     java -jar Open_Field_Flow.jar  -Dsun.java2d.opengl=True